 - Your topic must involve physics.

-- Your adviser and second reader must have a full-time faculty appointment at Princeton University, and at least one of them must have their primary appointment in the Physics Department.
+- Your adviser and second reader must each have a full-time faculty appointment at Princeton University, and at least one of them must have their primary appointment in the Physics Department.

 - Your two JPs must have different advisers.